Read a new issue every Friday of Tailgate News! (March 27, 2015 now current)

 Do you have a favorite story you would like to see on this website?
 Email it to us. firstname.lastname@example.org.
 Also mail the editor any advertising requests or news brief updates at this old faithful email.

-As always, go to “current issue” for the Feb.
-27, 2015 update.
-If you missed Feb.
-20, or any Friday issue before, see the old magazines under “older issues” on the dashboard that comes up when you first enter our site.
+As always, go to “current issue” for the March 27, 2015 update.
+If you missed March 20, or any Friday issue before, see the old magazines under “older issues” on the dashboard that comes up when you first enter our site.
 Obits are generally on page 10.
 We are now in 12 pages.
 Thank you to each one who reads us.
-Our average site hits, individual readers, was around 6,000 per week in 2014.
-We have grown again since the Jan.
-9 issue from 4,000 to 6,500.
+Our average site hits, individual readers, is around 6,000 per week so far in 2015.
 Christmas issue last year had 8,300 site hits.
-Most of the 101 plus digital magazine issues are under Oldies and printing the pdfs is free.
+Most of the 105 plus digital magazine issues are under Oldies and printing the pdfs is free.
 Heads up to scrap bookers and those with co-op advertising.
 Our first digital magazine was published in April of 2012.
 Tailgate News started printing in May of 2007, with 3,000 yard throws being the primary means of circulation.
 2013 was the first year it has been published weekly and all on a web site.
 Safari and Chrome browsers and Soda or Adobe pdf readers seem to open the pdfs faster than most other methods.
-I really like the Safari browser, as there is minimum interference from pop ups on that one.
 Otherwise, read us in clusters of pages on “Read” pages.
-The solitary page entries are for your printing needs.
 Here is hoping something in the magazine benefits you and yours.
 Thank you for your patience as we harness technology to communicate the fundamentals of small town society, United States style, as perceived by this Baby Boomer.
 Our concentration news towns are Gurdon and Haskell.
 That makes our concentration schools the Gurdon Go-Devils and the Haskell Harmony Grove Cardinals.
 We also have regular contributions from the Venom Newspaper, a product of the Fountain Lake Cobras.
 Here is hoping you enjoy the beautiful spring weather.

 I am now 56.
-I wrote the book at 55.
+I wrote the book The Path I Took at 55.
 This book below will be edited and presented, one chapter at a time.
 It currently has 15 chapters.
 I hope you find it entertaining and perhaps it will allow you to know the editor of Tailgate News a little better.
 Sincerely, John

 The Path I Took